k2view-academy/K2View-Academy/articles/04_fabric_studio/21_web_file_explorer_and_navigation.md

 ## OPEN EDITORS ##

 At the top of the Explorer is a sub view labeled **OPEN EDITORS**.
-This is a list of open files.
+This shows a list of open files.

 <img src="images/web/21_2_open_editors.PNG" style="zoom:67%;" />